 I love the thick slab of Carrera marble

 Pictures from Traditional Home magazine show Jane's kitchen and her home.
 All of the elements in this space work so well together.
 The black iron windows with the natural roman shades.
 The carrera marble on the island.
 The fabulous wooden dining table.
 I really, really , really loved the refridgerater in the movie...It's a massive commercial fridge/freezer that is amazing.

 Nancy Meyers has an incredible eye for detail.
 Beth Rubino was the set designer know also from the interiors in the movie "Something's Gotta Give" with Diane Keaton and Jack Nicholson.

-A stylist, interior designer, wife and mother shares her love of design.
+A designer, stylist, wife and mother shares her love of design.